terrytwentytwo/VideoLatencyTest/README.md

 The machine used has VAAPI media stack enabled.
 Take note of the display refresh rate.
 Ideal to set display refresh rate to 120Hz so to synchronize with the framerate.
 Do a check to ensure the machine playing the H264 video is not CPU bottlenecked before using the setup to benchmark latencies.
 This can be done with the help of a handheld stopwatch.
 (Use hardware accelerated decoders for playbacks whenever possible.)
 - Start the handheld stopwatch and play the H264 video simultanously.
 Your actions are not perfect, therefore, there is a reasonably small time gap (not noticeable to the naked eye) between the playing of H264 file and the handheld stopwatch.
 - The H264 video duration is 60 seconds.
-Stop the handheld stopwatch at the 60 second mark of the H264 video.
+Try to accurately stop the handheld stopwatch at the 60 second mark of the H264 video.
 The time difference on the handheld stopwatch should be within a reasonable number (e.g. human reaction <100ms) near 60 second mark.
 - Repeat several times to weed out reaction time variations.
 - Now you are good to go!